Parenting during a pandemic

 - Avoid using alcohol to cope.

-A young person’s life during the Covid-19 pandemic can be complicated and challenging.
+The Covid-19 pandemic has been a complicated and challenging time for young people.
 This is compounded when significant adults in their lives are financially and emotionally challenged due to job losses, money worries, the illness or death of loved ones etc. Loss of contact with friends and other family members due to working from home, school and college closures, all impact on “normal” life and lead us all to try and navigate in a world of uncertainty with an unclear future.
 Resilience is the ability to recover from a bad event or challenge and can be taught at any age.
 It is about more than bouncing back, it is about coping with and adapting to change, growing and becoming stronger.
 It is about developing a sense of purpose and having HOPE.
 The 4 pillars of Resilience are: Being flexible and able to adapt to change, having strong relationships with others, having a sense of purpose and focusing on Hope.
-Young people need guidance and support during the Covid-19 pandemic:
+Although restrictions are being lifted, young people still need guidance and support during the Covid-19 pandemic:

 - Discuss facts about the Covid-19 pandemic with them about how they can stay safe, using scientific based information.

 - Emphasise social distancing and encourage compliance with HSE Guidelines.

 - Remind them of the exponential exposure to the virus.

 - Plan how you can work together to make restrictions easier.